sahariarsagor/oop/README.md

 1. Write a Java program to find maximum and minimum among three numbers using conditional/ternary operator.
 2. Write a Java program to check whether a number is even or odd
+3. Write a Java program to check whether year is leap year or not using conditional/ternary operator.